JuliaPhylo/PhyloUtilities/notebooks/Gene-Trees-RAxML.md

 To do so, still from the data folder `baseline.gamma0.3_n30/`, we first uncompress the tarball that has the alignments in nexus format.
 The script won't do this for us unfortunately.
 Also, to keep (thousands of) files organized, we uncompress these files in a folder `nexus/` within our `input/` folder.
-Note that if you followed the steps in [The Data](https://github.com/JuliaPhylo/v0.16PhyloNetworks-wiki-tutorial/wiki/The-Data) section, you already created the `input/nexus` folder.
+Note that if you followed the steps in the [Example Data](https://juliaphylo.github.io/PhyloUtilities/notebooks/Example-Data.html) section, you already created the `input/nexus` folder.

 ```
 mkdir input/nexus